MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/change-the-toll-or-toll-free-numbers-on-your-audio-conferencing-bridge.md

 ---
-title: "Change the toll or toll free numbers on your Audio Conferencing bridge" ms.author: tonysmit
+title: "Change the toll or toll-free numbers on your Audio Conferencing bridge" ms.author: tonysmit
 author: tonysmit
 ms.date: 11/29/2017